NCAS-CMS/cf-python/docs/source/installation.rst

 **Operating systems**
 ---------------------

-cf works only for Linux and Mac operating systems.
+The cf package works only for Linux and Mac operating systems.

 If you have a Windows operating system then you can either install the `Microsoft Windows Subsystem for Linux (WSL)